Information about the Rila Monastery.

 Talented writers, painters, masters of carpentry and other arts left fascinating manuscripts, frescoes of high artistic value, remarkable works of art on wood, icons and many other pieces of art; The Monastery performed similar functions to those of the Palaces of Western Europe and was where the best artists and craftsmen of the country developed their work.

-The Rila Monastery in Bulgaria can be visited every day and has become the main excursion for visitors arriving in the capital., Sofia, whether in search of culture and traditions or a heritage with an aesthetic that is unknown in Western Europe.
-In fact it is one of the 9 objects in Bulgaria that are UNESCO World Heritage.
-You can see the rest of Bulgaria's sites that are UNESCO World Heritage here.
+Rila Monastery can be visited every day and has become the main excursion for visitors arriving in the capital., Sofia, whether in search of culture and traditions or a heritage with an aesthetic that is unknown in Western Europe.
+In fact it is one of the 9 objects in Bulgaria that are World Heritage of the UNESCO.

 The current complex includes religious buildings, residential buildings and museums in an area of 8.800 m2.
 The outer limit is formed by walls of 24 meters high in the shape of an irregular pentagon, This is due to the fact that initially the monastery was conceived as a fortress whose interior is accessed only by two entrances.
 The interior houses the medieval tower-fortress of 1335 (Jreliyova Tower), a small church of 1335, the main church of 1837 of 5 domes, several small churches, buildings for accommodation with 300 monastic cells, 4 chapels, a dining room, a kitchen inside a building of 22 meters high, a library with manuscripts from the 10th to the 19th century, 30 richly decorated guest rooms, a museum and the most visited, a large central courtyard that gives access to all these buildings.
 However if you want to know more about this monastery and know some places “secrets” that do not appear in the tourist guides you can read another of our articles about this monastery: Rila monasteries: secret corners.

-In that article we talk to you for example about the Monastery Bakery, where you can buy homemade breads and buns “mekitsi” which are the best in Bulgaria.
+In that article we talk to you for example about the Monastery Bakery, where you can buy homemade breads and buns, called “mekitsi”, which are among the best that can be found in the country.

 Strolling through the courtyard of the Rila Monastery is a delight that makes us think that we have arrived at a fairytale palace, for its curious monastery aesthetic and its large proportions.
 If you enter the main church, Surprise continues to accompany the western visitor because then he finds fantastic and huge frescoes of religious scenes on the walls, all in bright colors, and antique wooden portraits (called "icons" in general), something totally exotic in the eyes of the western tourist accustomed to the aesthetics of Catholic churches where the walls are not decorated…